apache/datasketches-java/README_building.md

 ## Building sketches-core
 Use Apache Maven 3.0 to build this project

-### Compiling and JDK7 vs JDK8
+### Requires JDK8
-The internal com.yahoo.sketches.memory (Memory) package leverages new API methods introduced with JDK8.
+DataSketches sketches-core leverages new API methods introduced with JDK8.
-The Memory package detects whether these methods unique to JDK8 are present, and if not replaces these JDK8 methods with surrogates using JDK7, which will be slightly slower.

-In order for this to work, this library must be compiled using jdk8 but with both source and target versions of jdk7 specified in pom.xml.
-The resultant jar will work on jdk7 and jdk8.

-This also means, for the time being, that new JDK8 language capabilities (e.g., lamda functions) cannot be used.

-Note that at some point in the near future jdk7 will no longer be supported, so you are advised to bring your execution environments up to jdk8 sooner rather than later.
+JDK7 is no longer supported.

 ### Basic Build